dimasyotama/youtube-scraper/README.md

 python app.py
 ```

+Note :
-Note : The Chromdriver must be a same version of your laptop chrome version
+1. The Chromdriver must be a same version of your laptop chrome version.
+2. This Program it's not hacking program, it's a scraping that you get data from comment section youtube.